Tour Kingsley Plantation Near Amelia Island

 Two days a year, however, offer an extra special opportunity to experience a presentation at Kingsley Plantation when history comes alive.
 The grounds are full of reenactors and special demonstrations.

 During Black History Month each year in February, the Heritage Festival is held.
 Reenactors create a timeline of Fort George Island’s history with lots of demonstrations.
 The other big event of the year at Kingsley Plantation is held in the fall, Harvest Day (in October).

 Roam the grounds and step through the ruins of 25 tabby slave cabins (circa 1814).
 Tour the main house itself (c.
 1798) on the Fort George River waterfront (plus adjacent kitchen house c.
 1814) and a large barn.
 Key plantation crops were sea island cotton, indigo (for making dye), and sugar cane.
 Wander along the riverbank and walk upon the dock.
 The Kingsley property offers an amazing riverfront vista.
 There’s also an interpretive history garden where cotton and indigo are planted.
 The plantation bears the name of a planter and slave trader, Zephaniah Kingsley, who married one of his slaves and set her free.
 Anna Kingsley was an African woman who became a plantation manager and business woman, an intriguing individual of the plantation era.

 Kingsley Plantation Photo Gallery

 Browse the Kingsley Plantation photo gallery below (click arrows).
-These images were taken on a picture-perfect October afternoon during the special Harvest Day event last year.
+These images were taken on a picture-perfect October afternoon during the special Harvest Day event.
 Reenactors cooked, churned butter, demonstrated the process of making indigo dye and tabby, performed blacksmithing, cotton ginning, weaving, and also fired vintage weapons during this special event that was a wonderful learning experience.

 Self-Guided Tours, Informational Exhibits